Riichi Teaching Method

 - Avoid unnecessarily explaining rules that “come up” (i.e., don’t mention

-furitenwhen the beginners are still learningchii)
+furitenwhen the students are still learningchii)

 Hands-on Time